tulir/gopacked/README.md

 ### Actions
 `install` - Install the goPack from the given goPack definition URL.

 `update` - Update a goPack.
 You must either provide the modpack path with `-p`, the goPack definition URL or the pack name.
-If you provide the goPack definition URL or the pack name, the pack must be installed in the default location (`.minecraft/gopacked/<simplename>`)
+If you only provide the goPack definition URL or the pack name, the pack must be installed in the default location (`.minecraft/gopacked/<simplename>`)

 `uninstall` - Uninstall a goPack.
 Same arguments as `update`.